• Skip to primary navigation

 • Thinly slice pork loin into 1 cm wide pieces.
 Transfer sliced pork into a medium bowl.

 • Marinade sliced pork with Marinade ingredients as listed above.
-Marinate for 20 minutes.
+Marinate pork for 20 minutes at room temperature.

 • In a small bowl, combine noodle sauce ingredients.
 Set aside.

-• In a large wok or large skillet on medium high heat, add vegetable oil.
+• In a large pan or wok on medium high heat, add vegetable oil.
 Once oil is hot, add garlic and marinated pork.
 Fry until pork is about 75% cooked.

 • Add cabbage, green onions and mushrooms.
-Cook until wilted.
+Stir-fry until wilted.

 • Add cooked noodles and noodle sauce.
-Mix until noodles are coated in sauce and most of sauce has evaporated, a couple of minutes.
+Toss until noodles are coated in sauce and most of sauce has evaporated, a couple of minutes.
 Serve and enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!